millerlp/MS5803_05/README.md

 Other useful commands:
 ```

-	readSensor() // Get temperature and pressure from sensor
+	sensor.readSensor() // Get temperature and pressure from sensor

-	temperature() // Get temperature in Celsius (returns a float value)
+	sensor.temperature() // Get temperature in Celsius (returns a float value)

-	pressure() // Get pressure in mbar (returns a float value)
+	sensor.pressure() // Get pressure in mbar (returns a float value)
 ```